-- 2.14 The intention is that this Fund will be able to participate in the Common Investment Fund, as explained in section 3 of this Appendix. - 2.15 The ranges for stock market assets only indicate tolerable variations according to investment conditions at any time.
-Due to the practicalities of Alternative Investments, it is not appropriate to manage these within a small control range. - 2.16 Investigations are currently being carried into the selection of appropriate Alternative Investment Classes, whilst being conscious that the Fund achieves the desired levels of returns within the agreed risk profile. - 2.17 The cash holdings in this Fund are subject to the following restrictions -
+- 2.14.
+The intention is that this Fund will be able to participate in the Common Investment Fund, as explained in section 3 of this appendix. - 2.15.
+The ranges for stock market assets only indicate tolerable variations according to investment conditions at any time.
+Due to the practicalities of Alternative Investments, it is not appropriate to manage these within a small control range. - 2.16.
+Investigations are currently being carried into the selection of appropriate Alternative Investment Classes whilst being conscious that the Fund achieves the desired levels of returns within the agreed risk profile. - 2.17.
+The cash holdings in this Fund are subject to the following restrictions:-

-2.19 Investment is made in cash deposits, certificates of deposits and limited amounts of commercial paper and floating-rate notes.
-The investment manager operates within the following allocation limits -
+2.19.
+Investment is made in cash deposits, certificates of deposits and limited amounts of commercial paper and floating rate notes.
+The investment manager operates within the following allocation limits:-

-Asset Class Maximum Maturity Maximum Allocation %
+Maximum Maturity Maximum Allocation %

-Call & Overnight Deposits One Day 100
+One Day 100

-Certificates of Deposit 2 Years 100
+2 Years 100

-Fixed Deposits 3 Months 25
+3 Months 25

-Commercial Paper 3 Months 25
+3 Months 25

-Floating-Rate Notes 5 Years 25
+5 Years 25

+Maturity One Day 2 Years 3 Months 3 Months

-- 2.20 No more than 25% of the portfolio can exceed one year to maturity. - 2.21 Deposits, held by Investment Cash Managers can only be made with institutions which fall into the following categories -
+- 2.20.
+No more than 25% of the portfolio can exceed one year to maturity. - 2.21.
+Deposits, held by Investment Cash Managers can only be made with institutions which fall into the following categories:-

-Deposit term Minimum Industry Rating Short-term deposit (up to 12 months) Standard & Poor's A1 and Moody's P1 Longer-term deposit (over 12 months) Standard & Poor's AA and Moody's Aa3
+Deposit term Minimum Industry Rating Short-term deposit (up to 12 months) Standard & Poor's A1 and Moody's P1 Longer-term deposit (over Standard & Poor's AA and

+Moody's Aa3

-- 2.22 Where deposits are held directly with Banks, a minimum AA rating Standard & Poor's (or Aa3 Moody's) is required. - 2.23 The Treasurer may allow deposits to be placed with institutions outside the minimum industry ratings described above in cases where the Treasurer has agreed a specific exemption and deems the overall chance of default not to be significantly increased. - 2.24 No off-balance sheet vehicles are permitted.
+2.22.
+Where deposits are held directly with Banks a minimum AA rating Standard & Poor's (or Aa3 Moody's) is required.

+- 2.23.
+The Treasurer may allow deposits to be placed with institutions outside the minimum industry ratings described above in cases where the Treasurer has agreed a specific exemption and deems the overall chance of default not to be significantly increased. - 2.24.
+No off-balance sheet vehicles are permitted.